rthrfrd/webxx/README.md

 });
 ```

-__The `styleTarget` element must appear somewhere in the HTML, in order for the CSS defined in each component to work.__
+__The `styleTarget` element must appear somewhere in the HTML, in order for the CSS defined in each component to work.
+Likewise for the `headTarget` and component 'head elements'.__

 ### 2. Loops, Conditionals & Fragments